finalist/liferay-lam/documentation.md

 As you can see, all you have to specify is the name of the vocabulary.
 If the vocabulary doesn't exist in the global scope, an error message will be logged.

+# Category
+You can create, update and delete categories.

+## Create
+The following script shows how you can create a category to a vocabulary:

+	create.category(
+	name: "categoryName",
+	vocabularyName: "TestVocabulary",
+	title : "Create a new category for TestVocabulary"
+)

+As you can see, all you have to do is to specify the name of the vocabulary, name of category and the title to the category.
+This category will be added to the vocabulary.

+## Update
+The following script shows how you can update a category:

+	update.category(
+	name: "categoryName",
+	updateName:"updateCategoryName",
+	vocabularyName: "TestVocabulary"
+	)

+To update a category, you have to specify the name of the category, the vocabulary name and the name it should be updated to.
+If the category doesn't exist in the vocabulary, an error message will be logged.

+## Delete
+The following script shows how you can delete a category:

+	delete.category(
+	name: "categoryName",
+	vocabularyName: "TestVocabulary"
+	)

+As you can see, all you have to do is to specify the name of the category to be deleted and the vocabulary name where the category exists.
+If the categroy doesn't exist in the given vocabulary name, an error message will be logged.